Material aspect 1: Improving people’s lives

 - We nominated 3 new preclinical candidates, all with a novel mechanism of action, compared to our goal of 3

-- We conducted 6 proof-of-concept trials, compared to our goal of 6
+- We conducted 10 Proof of Concept trials, compared to our goal of 11

-- We submitted 1 product candidate (filgotinib) for regulatory review in the U.S., Europe and Japan, compared to our goal of 1
+- We submitted 1 product candidate (filgotinib) for regulatory review in an additional indication in Europe, compared to our goal of 1

-These successes brought us to 44 preclinical candidates since 2009, most of which have novel modes of action.
-Of these 22 have entered the clinic, 16 of which with novel modes of action.
+These efforts brought us to 47 preclinical candidates since 2009, most of which have novel modes of action.
+Of these, 24 have entered the clinic, 18 of which are expected to have novel modes of action.

-- Report topline results of ongoing clinical trials in UC, IPF, SSc and OA
+- Report topline results of ongoing clinical trials, including our Proof of Concept trials from our Toledo program

-- Invest in our target discovery capabilities, in order to broaden our pool targets, which in turn, should deliver more validated targets and proof-of-concepts on a yearly basis
+- Invest in our target discovery capabilities, in order to broaden our pool of targets, which in turn should deliver more validated targets and Proof of Concepts on a yearly basis

 - Continue to seek win-win collaborations to bolster the early-stage pipeline

-- Pending potential approval, we expect to launch our first innovative product, filgotinib in RA in the U.S., Europe and Japan, with collaboration partner Gilead
+- Pending potential approval, we expect to launch in UC, an additional indication for our first innovative product, filgotinib in Europe

-- Continue the build-out of a European commercial organization to bring innovation to patients in need for breakthrough medicines
+- Further strengthen our European commercial organization to bring innovation to patients in need of breakthrough medicines

-In order to increase our chances to find novel targets, we will expand our target workspace, and not only use the selected pool of 6,000 drugable genes, but the complete protein-coding genome of over 20,000 genes.
+In order to increase our chances of finding novel targets, we aim to expand our target workspace, and not only use the selected pool of 6,000 drugable genes, but the complete protein-coding genome of over 20,000 genes.

 A strong balance sheet to ensure future growth